We'll keep you up to date on our courses, scholarships and more.

 Audition

 Compulsory: The selection process involves an audition.
-Details about the audition, including key dates, how to prepare and audition locations, are available on the Arts Academy webpage.
+Details about the audition, including key dates, how to prepare and audition locations, are available on the Arts Academy webpage

 For applicants who live a considerable distance away from audition venues, it is possible to audition via the video application process.
 Please read further information for Distance applicants here.